nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP2_PUSH_DISABLED"></a>
 ### ERR_HTTP2_PUSH_DISABLED

-Push streams have been disabled by the client but an attempt to create a push stream was made.
+Push streams have been disabled by the client, but an attempt to create a push stream was made.

 <a id="ERR_HTTP2_SEND_FILE"></a>